l3nz/whaleware/examples/queuemetrics/README.md

 Running QueueMetrics under whaleware
 ====================================

-QueueMetrics is a high-pprofile call-center monitoring & reporting tool for Asterisk PBX, developed by Loway. https://www.queuemetrics.com
+QueueMetrics is a high-profile call-center monitoring & reporting tool for the Asterisk PBX, developed by Loway. https://www.queuemetrics.com

 The application running under whaleware is available as image 'loway/queuemetrics' from https://registry.hub.docker.com/u/loway/queuemetrics/